liberocks/awesome-fullstack/README.md

 - [Meilisearch](https://www.meilisearch.com/) A lightning-fast and hyper-relevant search engine that fits effortlessly into your workflow.
 - [Bonsai](https://bonsai.io/) Elasticsearch, OpenSearch, and SolrCloud managed service
+- [Typesense](https://typesense.org/) Typesense Typesense is an open source, typo tolerant search engine that is optimized for instant sub-50ms searches, while providing an intuitive developer experience.

 ## Databases